Richmond Raceway: NASCAR

 A NASCAR Cup Series race at Richmond Raceway in 2013.
 Since 1953, the track has held annual Cup Series races in most years.

 Richmond Raceway hosts one NASCAR weekend annually highlighted by a NASCAR Cup Series race currently known as the Cook Out 400.
 Throughout most of the track's history, the track held two annual Cup Series races, hosting a second event in the spring (last known as the Toyota Owners 400) from 1959 to 2024.
-In addition, the track also hosts the NASCAR Truck Series' eero 250 as a support event for the Cup Series.
-The track also formerly held the NASCAR Xfinity Series' ToyotaCare 250 as an support event until 2024.
+In addition, the track also hosts the NASCAR Truck Series' race as a support event for the Cup Series.
+The track also formerly held the NASCAR Xfinity Series' ToyotaCare 250 as a support event until 2024, as well as the Go Bowling 250 until 2021.

 Open-wheel racing

 In 2001, the Indy Racing League (now known as the IndyCar Series) ran their first race at the track, having announced their inaugural race a year earlier.
 The series held events at the venue annually until 2009, when it was dropped from the schedule the following year due to the 2009 race receiving negative reception and disagreements over sanctioning fees.
 Ten years later, the IndyCar Series announced that the series would return to the track in 2020 for a race on June 27; however, the race was cancelled due to COVID-19 restrictions and was never rescheduled.